larryhastings/appeal/README.md

 To manually define your own options, use the `Appeal.option()` method on your Appeal instance.
 It's a decorator you apply to your command function.
-The first parameter is the name of the parameter you want the option to write to.
-After that is one or more options you want to map to this parameter.
-By default, `Appeal.option()` uses the default value and annotation from the parameter, but you can override those by passing in a
+The first argument is the name of the parameter you want the option to write to.
+After that is one or more options you want to map to this parameter.  `Appeal.option()` also takes `default` and `annotation` keyword-only parameters, allowing you to specify respectively the default value or annotation for this option.
-`default` or `annotation` argument.

 Here's a simple example of how to implement the above `go` command with Appeal: